emilpriver/go-hugo-portfolio/content/blog/rust/traits.md

 ## Trait as return type and arguments

 So, creating traits is not only for adding methods to structs.
-They can also be used as a return type.
+They can also be used to define the type of object you want to return for the function (trait object).
 What I mean by this is that you can instruct Rust to return a struct that has implemented the trait, without specifying which struct it is.
 However, Rust does not allow returning two different structs that implement the `DatabaseDriver` trait in this way.
 I will discuss an alternative approach later.

-In the example below (taken from [rust docs](https://doc.rust-lang.org/book/ch10-02-traits.html)), we can see an example where we create a struct called `Tweet` and then return it to a type that expects a struct implementing the `Summary` trait.
+In the example below (taken from [rust docs](https://doc.rust-lang.org/book/ch10-02-traits.html)), we can see a demonstration of creating a struct called `Tweet` and returning a struct that implements the `Summary` trait.

 ```rust
 fn returns_summarizable() -> impl Summary {